 Besides the star ratings, schools are assigned a score from 0 to 100 that is not a “percent correct” measurement but a formula that combines the four priority areas.

-“We are proud that overall the district exceeded expectations and almost all of our schools exceeded expectations or met expectations on the state report card used as accountability measures,” said Jennifer Gracyalny, Executive Director of Teaching and Learning.
+“We are proud that overall the district exceeded expectations and all of our schools exceeded expectations or met expectations on the state report card used as accountability measures,” said Jennifer Gracyalny, Assistant Superintendent of Teaching and Learning.
 “We realize this is only one measure of student achievement and must be triangulated with other state, district and classroom assessments to truly support and drive student learning in our classrooms.
+We are always striving for continuous improvement in our learning and teaching for all students.
 Our staff do an amazing job of utilizing evidence of learning and data to meet our student, curriculum and instruction needs.”

 Report cards can be found on the Department of Public Instruction’s Office of Accountability School and District Report Card webpage, http://dpi.wi.gov/accountability/report-cards.